zefj/humaans-cli/README.md

   Clock in

 EXAMPLES
+  Clock in now:

     $ humaans clock in

+  Clock in at the given hour:

     $ humaans clock in 9:00
 ```

 _See code: [src/commands/clock/in.ts](https://github.com/zefj/humaans-cli/blob/v0.1.2-next.1/src/commands/clock/in.ts)_